Delors/delors.github.io/W3M20014/ld/readme.rst

 As seen in the above example, two stylesheets related to the rendering of the controls need to be imported and two JavaScript files which enable the base functionality.
 Support for math equations and syntax highlighting of code needs additional imports.
 See the advanced example for that.

-The body of the HTML document should have only slides as child elemments.
-The slides are div elements with the class `ld-slide`.
-When LectureDoc is initialized further divs will automatically be created for the control elements.
+The body of the HTML document should have only slides as child elements.
+The slides are div elements with the class ``ld-slide``.
+When LectureDoc is initialized further ``div``s will automatically be created for the control elements.

-Advanded features
+Advanced features
 -----------------

 Controlling the initial appearance